 Fit your food processor with the metal blade attachment and pulverize the cereal and pecans to a fine, even crumb.
-Add melted butter, brown sugar, cinnamon and salt and pulse on and off until combined.
+Add melted butter, brown sugar and salt (if using) and pulse on and off until combined.
+The mixture should be just moist enough to hold together.
 Press crumb mixture into prepared pie plate creating an even layer along the bottom and sides.

 Bake for about 6 to 10 minutes until firm and dry to the touch.
 The crust will take on a little color.
 Use the lesser amount of time if your crust will be going in the oven again with a filling.
 Use the longer amount of time if you need a fully baked crust.
 Cool on wire rack and proceed with individual pie recipe.

 - In lieu of using a food processor, place cereal and nuts in a sturdy zip-top bag and use a rolling pin or mallet to crush the cereal within the bag.
 We’ve even used a wine bottle in a pinch!
 Pour ground mixture into a mixing bowl, then continue adding the remaining ingredients and proceed with the recipe.